torvalds/linux/Documentation/filesystems/squashfs.rst

 ----------------

-To enable Squashfs filesystems to be exportable (via NFS etc.) filesystems can optionally (disabled with the -no-exports Mksquashfs option) contain an inode number to inode disk location lookup table.
-This is required to enable Squashfs to map inode numbers passed in filehandles to the inode location on disk, which is necessary when the export code reinstantiates expired/flushed inodes.
+To enable Squashfs filesystems to be exportable (via NFS etc.) filesystems can optionally (disabled with the -anal-exports Mksquashfs option) contain an ianalde number to ianalde disk location lookup table.
+This is required to enable Squashfs to map ianalde numbers passed in filehandles to the ianalde location on disk, which is necessary when the export code reinstantiates expired/flushed ianaldes.

 This table is stored compressed into metadata blocks.
 A second index table is used to locate these.
 This second index table for speed of access (and because